 Want to start planning out your Germany adventure?
 Here’s a handful of useful resources from our Germany Travel Guide:

 - 24 Hours in Berlin: A Complete Itinerary

-- Things to Do in Berlin: Top Attractions & Places to Visit
+- Things to Do in Berlin: Top Attractions & Best Places to Visit

 - Best Day Trips from Berlin: Top Recommendations